Your new design will be uploaded in:

 Implementation:

-The school’s curriculum is planned and sequenced so that new knowledge and skills build on what has been taught before, and towards defined end points.
+• A well planned and sequence curriculum in which new knowledge and skills build on what has been taught before, and towards defined end points.

 Science in the Early Years is mainly taught through ‘Understanding the World’.